Place

 Overview

 The Fox Apartments stand as a rare remaining example of the 1920s-style mixed use commercial buildings that once lined streetcar routes.
 Architect Kirby T. Snyder designed the building, and builders completed it in 1925 along the Pacific Electric Railway on Santa Monica Boulevard.
-Its construction coincided with the University of California announcing plans for its new Southern Branch in Westwood, an event that spurred a wave of growth in the area.
+Its construction coincided with the University of California announcing plans for its new Southern Branch in Westwood, an event that spurred a wave of growth in the area in anticipation of UCLA’s arrival.

 The building’s architectural character reflects a commercial vernacular style and a strong pedestrian focus.
 Designed before the car dictated daily life, the structure orients everything toward people walking along the street.
 The two-story layout places shops on the ground floor with apartments above, and the storefronts sit directly at the sidewalk’s edge.
 Each shop offers its own entrance framed by large display windows, creating street-level activity that shaped neighborhood commercial corridors in the 1920s.